wiz-sec/open-cvdb/README.md

 ### Contribution guidelines

-To contribute a new issue or suggest an edit to an existing one, please add a commit and our maintainers will review it for merging within a few days (but usually sooner).
+To contribute information about missing cloud vulnerabilities and security issues, you can either use our [contribution form](https://github.com/wiz-sec/open-cvdb/issues/new?assignees=&labels=addition&projects=&template=contribution-template.md&title=%5BContribution%5D+Add+security+issue+or+vulnerability) or create a pull request and our maintainers will review your suggestion within a few days (but usually sooner).
 The changes will then automatically be reflected at [cloudvulndb.org](https://cloudvulndb.org/).
+Please make sure that your contributions match our [criteria for inclusion](http://cloudvulndb.org/about).

 <p align="center"><img width="40%" align="center" src="https://github.com/wiz-sec/open-cvdb/blob/main/webscheme.png" alt="cloudvulndb.org is automatically updated according to changes made to this repository" class="center"></p>

-Please make sure that your contributions match our [criteria](http://cloudvulndb.org/about) for inclusion, and follow these guidelines:
+When creating a pull request, please adhere to the following guidelines:
 1. Use the [CVDB YAML](https://github.com/wiz-sec/open-cvdb/blob/main/pages/sample.yaml) format.
 2. Include public references (as URLs).
 3. Provide a clear and detailed description of the issue.